 Art meets architecture meets horticulture - check out these original and inventive landscape designs for both public and private spaces.

-Here we've selected 30 of the most original and inventive examples of landscape design from across the world for your inspiration, from urban to suburban, public spaces to private residences.
-Enjoy!
+Here we've selected several of the most original and inventive examples of landscape design from across the world for your inspiration, from urban to suburban, public spaces to private residences.

 This gorgeously execution 3D visualisation of an impeccable and art deco landscape design was created by Polish designer Michal Nowak.
 The horizontal aspect flows throughout each aspect of the house, from the floor to the ceiling.